SoWhitIs/pyber-analysis/README.md

   <img src="additionalresources/pyber_summary.png" />
 </p>

-When reviewing the _PyBer Summary_ as a whole we can see (chart below):
+When reviewing the _PyBer Summary_ as a whole we can see (chart above):

 * While Rural ridership _is_ significantly less than that of the Urban ridership, on average , fares cost **$10 more**.